Last Updated on by

 Although a burger restaurant there are veggie options at Almost Famous and a great cocktail menu too.
 Along with the signature burgers and there ridiculous names, there are plenty of fries and sides on offer too.

-The best coffee spots
+The best coffee spots in Liverpool city centre

 Before you judge me, I should probably admit that up until recently I haven’t been a massive coffee drinker.